KasparEtter/ef1p/pages/internet/internet.md

-  For example, if an ordinary record is declared at `mail.example.com.` and a wildcard record is declared at `*.example.com.`, with `*` being the [wildcard character](https://en.wikipedia.org/wiki/Wildcard_character), then a query for `mail.example.com.` will return the former record and a query for `anything-else.example.com.` will return the latter.
+  For example, if an ordinary record is declared at `mail.example.com.` and a wildcard record is declared at `*.example.com.`, with `*` being the [wildcard character](https://en.wikipedia.org/wiki/Wildcard_character), a query for `mail.example.com.` will return the former record, and a query for `anything-else.example.com.` will return the latter.
   The wildcard can only be used as the leftmost DNS label and cannot be combined with other characters on that level.